coconutpalm/righttypes/README.md

 Type constructors of this style integrate seamlessly with ordinary Lisp since their behavior is transparent to downstream operations.
 They also encourage rich error checking/reporting and integrate well with other predicate-based "type systems" in Clojure.

+In the code above, since `Person` "type constructor" function is built using the `T!` macro, any invalid `Person` will throw `ex-info` at compile time.

 Want to know more?

 ## What kinds of things can be predicates?